djeada/Git-Hooks/README.md

 ## What are hooks?

-When you open any decent repository, you'll see a Hooks folder.
+When you open any decent repository, you'll see a <code>hooks</code> folder.
 Git iteslf contains a collection of hooks that can run scripts in a variety of scenarios.
 For example, before attempting to push your code to the repository, after pulling it from the remote, or before creating a new commit.

 ## Pre-commit